Complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians: Introduction

 \section{Introduction}

 In this paper, a smooth projective manifold is called \textit{Calabi--Yau} if its first Chern class is trivial.
 Calabi--Yau manifolds receive significant interest from mathematicians and physicists, not only for the classification of algebraic varieties but also for the relation with the string theory.
-In dimensions greater than two, there are many different deformation equivalent classes of Calabi--Yau manifolds.
-Many construction of Calabi--Yau manifolds are known, for instance, complete intersections of hypersurfaces in toric Fano varieties (see e.g.\ \cite{CK} and references therein).
-However, it is still an open problem whether or not the number of deformation equivalent classes of Calabi--Yau 3-folds is finite.\\
+In dimensions greater than two, there are many different deformation classes of Calabi--Yau manifolds.
+Many constructions of Calabi--Yau manifolds are known, for instance, complete intersections of hypersurfaces in toric Fano varieties (see e.g.\ \cite{CK} and references therein).
+However, it is still an open problem whether or not the number of deformation classes of Calabi--Yau 3-folds is finite.\\

-Let $\scF$ be a globally generated homogeneous vector bundle on the Grassmannian $G(k,n)$ of $k$ dimensional subspaces in $\C^n$.
+Let $\scF$ be a globally generated homogeneous vector bundle on the Grassmannian $G(k,n)$ of $k$-dimensional subspaces in $\C^n$.
 We denote by $Z_\scF\subset G(k,n)$ the zero locus of a general global section of $\scF$.
-From the Bertini type theorem by \cite{mukai}, $Z_\scF$ is a disjoint union of smooth submanifolds of $G(k,n)$ with $\codim Z_\scF=\rank \scF$ if it is not the empty set.
+From the Bertini-type theorem by \cite{mukai}, $Z_\scF$ is a disjoint union of smooth submanifolds of $G(k,n)$ with $\codim Z_\scF=\rank \scF$ if it is not the empty set.
 If that is the case, we call $Z_\scF$ a \textit{complete intersection} with respect to $\scF$.

-K\"uchle has classified complete intersection Fano 4-folds with respect to homogeneous vector bundles on Grassmannians \cite{kuchle}.
-In this paper, we slightly generalize his result and obtain the list of all complete intersection Calabi--Yau $3$-folds with respect to homogeneous vector bundles on Grassmannians.
+K\"uchle has classified complete intersection Fano 4-folds with respect to direct sums of irreducible homogeneous vector bundles on Grassmannians \cite{kuchle}.
+In this paper, we slightly generalize his result and obtain the list of all complete intersection Calabi--Yau $3$-folds with respect to direct sums of irreducible homogeneous vector bundles on Grassmannians.

 \begin{thm} Let $1< k < n-1$ be integers.
-A complete intersection Calabi--Yau $3$-fold $Z_\scF$ in $G(k,n)$ for a globally generated homogeneous vector bundle $\scF$ is one of the listed $3$-folds in \cref{tb:cy3} up to natural identifications among the Grassmannians explained in \cref{ss:natural}.
+A complete intersection Calabi--Yau $3$-fold $Z_\scF$ in $G(k,n)$ with respect to a direct sum of globally generated irreducible homogeneous vector bundles $\scF$ is one of the $3$-folds listed in \cref{tb:cy3} up to natural identifications among the Grassmannians explained in \cref{ss:natural}.
 All except for \cref{row30} are irreducible, and all except for \cref{row26} are Calabi--Yau $3$-folds in the strict sense, i.e.\ $h^1(\scO_{Z_{\scF}})=h^2(\scO_{Z_{\scF}})=0$. \end{thm}